-The Māori media and Māori development courses offered at AUT University's Te Ara Poutama (Faculty of Māori Development), lead to expertise in two vibrant fields of employment today.
+The Māori media and Māori development courses offered at AUT University's Te Ara Poutama (Faculty of Māori and Indigenous Development), lead to expertise in two vibrant fields of employment today.
 The tikanga Māori and te reo Māori context give AUT graduates a competitive advantage when they enter the job market.
 Our lecturing staff closely engage with industry to ensure our Māori development programmes are relevant and reflect Māori in the changing world.

 Jordan Koziol-Repia, Bachelor of Māori Development in Māori Media